When running a business, no one wants to create more work for themselves.

 Conducting an audit also provides credibility to your company’s financial statements and gives your shareholders the confidence that your accounts accurately reflect the position of your business.

-This can also help to attract potential investors and lenders, as well as prospective customers, as they recognise your business is reliable and trustworthy.
+This can also help to attract potential investors and lenders, as well as prospective customers, as they recognize your business is reliable and trustworthy.

 It’s important to remember that your company will need to conduct an external business audit by law if you’re within the threshold.